milosgajdos/gocv-playground/04_Geometric_Transformations/README.md

 }
 ```

-This however, to our surprise, might not produce an image we may have expected:
+Judging by the look of the image below, it should be clearer to us why I called this rotation **naive**:

 <img src="./naive_rotated_messi.jpeg" alt="Naive Rotated Messi" width="200">

-Notice how the resulting image gets truncated: Messi is missing a part of his head and foot!
+Notice how the resulting image is truncated: Messi is missing a part of his head and foot!
 The reason for this lies in the size of the resulting image we have chosen the rotated image to be transformed into.
-We naively chose the size of the resulting image to be the same as the original and it's clearly not big enough.
-We could increase the size of the resulting image or we could set the scale factor to be less than `1.0`.
-Both of these approaches are not ideal: in the former we would have to empirically find the right image size to fit the Messi in, in the latter the original image would be shrunk.
-Instead we will do a bit of linear algebra to find out the right resulting image dimensions without sacrificing the size of the original image.
+We have naively picked the size of the transformed image to be the same as the original one and it's clearly not big enough.

+Now, we could increase the size of the resulting image or we could set the scale factor to be less than `1.0`.
+Both of these approaches would work, but are not great: using the former we would have to empirically find the right image size to fit the rotated Messi in, using the latter the original image would be shrunk.
+Instead, we will do a bit of linear algebra to find out the right resulting image dimensions without sacrificing the size of the original image.

-For completeness, the problem with the size of the resulting image gets similarly weird if we choose an arbitrary non-90-degrees-multiple angle, such as 30 degrees:
+For completeness, the problem with the size of the resulting image gets similarly weird if we choose an arbitrary rotation i.e. not just by multiples of 90 degrees, such as 30 degrees:

 <img src="./naive_30_rotated_messi.jpeg" alt="Naive 30 Rotated Messi" width="200">

-I dont want to go too much into the maths of how the affine transformations work, but in laymens terms, the transformation does not change the intensity of the pixels, it merely "shifts" them into a new location in the same linear space (alas, different "image" space).
+I dont want to go into too much into the maths of how the affine transformations work, but in laymens terms, the transformation does not change the intensity of the pixels, it merely "shifts" them into a new location in the same linear space (alas, different "image" space).

 The shift can be calculated by a simple matrix multiplication using the coordinates of the original pixel position on the 2D image plane and particular [transformation matrix](https://en.wikipedia.org/wiki/Affine_transformation#Image_transformation).
 The transformation will give us cartesian space coordinates which we can use to compute the new image size (by calculating the position of the [`width`, `height`] point).
 In short, we will be doing the following:
 * Apply Scaling
 * Apply Rotation
 * Apply Trasvection (shift)